samuraraujo/SERIMI-RDF-Interlinking/README.md

 # Requirements

 ### 1. Data repository
-Serimi ONLY works over Virtuoso Openlink ([download here](http://sourceforge.net/projects/virtuoso/files/)) Sparql Endpoints.
-Therefore, you need to provide to Serimi, as target for the interlinking, a Virtuoso Sparql endpoint.
+SERIMI ONLY works over Virtuoso Openlink ([download here](http://sourceforge.net/projects/virtuoso/files/)) Sparql Endpoints.
+Therefore, you need to provide to SERIMI, as target for the interlinking, a Virtuoso Sparql endpoint.

 How To Load RDF Data into Virtuoso?